Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 Cosmo Connected

 Cosmo Connected is a connected helmet for cyclists, skiers and other sports enthusiasts who engage in sports and other activities that are dangerous enough to require head protection (downhill skateboarders maybe?).
-Roman – the first connected brake light.
 The idea behind the product is to help riders (be they on a fast motorcycle or a Vespa) avoid accidents.
 The main reason for accidents, the company argues, is due to other drivers not seeing the motorcycle riders.

-The product aims to solve two issues: help riders be seen and — in case that doesn’t work — alert the emergency response .
-Because riders often slow down without tapping the break, the helmet includes an accelerometer that triggers the break light when it notices that the motorcycle is slowing down.
+The product aims to solve two issues: help riders be seen and — in case that doesn’t work — alert the emergency response.
+Because riders often slow down without tapping the break, the helmet includes an accelerometer that triggers the break light when it notices the motorcycle is slowing down.

 When you fall or have an accident, the built-in gyroscope will notice this and trigger an alert on your phone to check if you are okay (which should also help avoid false alarms).
-If the rider doesn’t response within a set time, the application will alert your emergency contact, as well as the local authorities to dispatch an ambulance.
+If the rider doesn’t respond within a set time, the application will alert your emergency contact, as well as the local authorities to dispatch an ambulance.

 Over time, the company plans to bring its technology to other markets.
-This includes cyclists, skiers and other sports enthusiasts that engage in fast and risky activities.
+This includes cyclists, skiers and other sports enthusiasts who engage in fast and risky activities.
 The product will retail for $99 and will be available in May.

 FoldiMate